The Pentagon is tracking an out-of-control Chinese rocket expected to crash into Earth

 Aerospace.org is also tracking the rocket, and as of Tuesday evening, was predicting a May 8 arrival, around 9:30 p.m.
 PT -- though predictions may change.

 But don't panic.
-Jonathan McDowell, an astrophysicist at the Astrophysics Center at Harvard University, told CNN "the risk that it will hit you is incredibly tiny.
+Jonathan McDowell, an astrophysicist at the Astrophysics Center at Harvard University who tracks and catalogues satellite orbits, told CNN "the risk that it will hit you is incredibly tiny.
 And so I would not lose one second of sleep over this."

 Because the Pacific Ocean covers so much of the Earth, the debris will likely splash down in Pacific waters somewhere, he said.